Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 (Under the "Bad" tab, the blue value triangle is almost zero.
 There is an almost 100% probability, as shown by the orange circle, of achieving that bad outcome.

-As such - an almost 0 value program times an almost 100 chance of compliance approaches 0% expected value)
+As such - an almost 0% valuable program times an almost 100% chance of compliance approaches 0% expected value)

 (Under the "Good" tab, the blue value triangle is 80% times an 80% chance of compliance shown in the orange circle is a higher 64% expected value)

-Decisions at the margin: In the world of economics, moving from good to great often runs into a value optimization challenge.
+Decisions at the margin: In the economics world, moving from good to great often runs into a value optimization challenge.
 Economists view the world through the marginal cost and marginal benefit lenses.
 To optimize value, the marginal benefit must be greater than the marginal cost.

 Bad to good = Yes: Going from bad to good, the marginal benefit is greater than the marginal cost.
 (80% marginal benefit > 20% marginal cost or chance of not complying)